Ggs91/EventBright/README.md

 Visit the app here [>> eventbright-prod-app.herokuapp.com <<](https://eventbright-prod-app.herokuapp.com/)

-Login as a user or admin:
+Login as a user or admin (admin has access to admin dashboard from profile dropdown button):

 + username: user or admin